Vincent Abril: Racing career

-In 2019, Abril, Soucek, and Soulet again raced in the Liqui Moly Bathurst 12 Hour, this time, piloting their car to a 6th place finish overall, a career high finish for the three drivers.
-Abril also drove the No. 78 Porsche 911 for Proton Competition in the 2019 running of the 24 Hours of Le Mans with drivers Louis and Phillipe Prette.
+In 2019, Abril, Soucek, and Soulet again raced in the Liqui Moly Bathurst 12 Hour, this time, piloting their car to a sixth-place finish overall, a career high finish for the three drivers.
+Abril also won three times for Mercedes-linked AKKA ASP Team en route to third in the Blancpain GT World Challenge Europe, and drove the No. 78 Porsche 911 for Proton Competition in the 2019 running of the 24 Hours of Le Mans with drivers Louis and Phillipe Prette.
 They would finish 36th overall after qualifying in 50th.

 For 2021, Abril joined the DTM as the championship swapped to GT3 regulations.
-Driving for Mercedes-AMG, Abril took pole position for the first race of the season, but slipped back to second in the race.
-He was later disqualified from both races at the opening weekend, as well as qualifying meaning he lost the points for pole position, due to fuel irregularities.
+Driving for Mercedes-AMG Team HRT, Abril took pole position for the first race of the season, but slipped back to second in the race.
+He was later disqualified from both races as well as qualifying, meaning he lost the points for pole position, due to fuel irregularities.
+He ended the season 14th.

-In 2022 Abril continued racing GT machineries, signing a contract with JP Motorsport and making a full-time switch to GT World Challenge Europe Endurance Cup.
-Monagesque also contested Asian Le Mans Series, placing 4th in GT overall classification, as well as took part in 2022 24 Hours of Le Mans, finishing 9th in GTE Am class.
+In 2022, Abril switched to McLaren machinery, signing a contract JP Motorsport and making a full-time switch to GT World Challenge Europe Endurance Cup.
+The Monégasque also contested Asian Le Mans Series, placing fourth overall in an AF Corse Ferrari, and took part in the 2022 24 Hours of Le Mans, where he achieved pole position in GTE Am.

+Abril driving his Ferrari 296 GT3 at the Hungaroring in 2024.

+After a year spent at Lamborghini-affiliated Iron Lynx in Le Mans Cup, Abril became an official AF Corse driver in 2024.
+He came third in that year's International GT Open and raced Pro-class Ferraris in GT World Challenge Europe, notably securing a podium at the 2025 24 Hours of Spa with Alessandro Pier Guidi and Alessio Rovera.

+On 3 April 2026, Abril announced his retirement from professional motorsport, though he has continued to race at a professional level throughout the season.